dslunde/Glyph/memory-bank/activeContext.md

 # Active Context

-## 🎯 **CURRENT STATUS: PRODUCTION READY**
+## 🎯 **CURRENT STATUS: PRODUCTION DEPLOYED**

-### **LangGraph Integration & Type Safety: COMPLETE**
+### **Complete Production System: OPERATIONAL**

-The source collection orchestration has been successfully migrated to use LangGraph workflows exclusively, with comprehensive type safety and production-ready code quality.
+The application is now fully production-ready with automated build processes, complete API integration, and self-contained deployment.
+All systems are operational.

 ### **What Was Accomplished**